100 Common Mexican Last Names Or Surnames With Meanings

 69. Ramos

-It is a toponymic name for someone who lived in a region that is thickly-wooded.
+It is a toponymic name for someone who lived in a region that is thickly wooded.
 The name is derived from the Latin word ‘ramus’ meaning ‘branch.’

 70. Rangel

 It is a variant of the name ‘Rengel.’
-This name is likely derived from Old Germanic element ‘rang’ meaning ‘curved’ or ‘bent’ or ‘slender.’
+This name is likely derived from the Old Germanic element ‘rang’ meaning ‘curved’ or ‘bent’ or ‘slender.’
 It could have likely been an occupational name for someone who made or sold rings, belts, and sashes.

 71. Resendiz